wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 		- **printf** is an alternative, but is more like C-Shell...
 -
 	- printf does not print a new line character by default.
-		- It's more complicated because of
+		- It's more complicated because of its syntax.
+		- That
 - ---
 - #### Flashcards
 - Tell me the command in Bash for printing message and be respectful about special characters #flashcard